MahmoudElatrby/XIOT/README.md

 # XIOT Internship Task (Embedded System)
 ## Description
 - The system is based on a single AVR Microcontroller.
-- c function to control one input and output (IO Pins) the input pin PD2 is a switch as interrupt once it pressed it light the led connected to output pin PB0 & Display the status on an LCD  & Serial Monitor whether the switch is pressed & the led is on or not.
+- C function to control one input and output (IO Pins) the input pin PD2 is a switch as interrupt once it pressed the led connected to output pin PB0 is on & Display the status on an LCD  & Serial Monitor whether the switch is pressed & the led is on or not.

 - C function controls Temperature sensor to display it's reading through ADC on the LCD with 3 second rate.